 Having radiotherapy with a pacemaker

 People with pacemakers can usually have radiotherapy.
-But if the pacemaker is directly in the radiotherapy field, your doctor may want to take it out first.
+But your doctor may need to monitor the pacemaker before, during and after treatment if the pacemaker is directly in the radiotherapy field.
 This is most likely to apply to people having treatment for breast cancer or lung cancer.
-Even then, the pacemaker does not always have to be removed.

-If you have a pacemaker, your doctors will monitor you very carefully during your treatment.
+So, if you have a pacemaker, your treatment team will monitor you very carefully during your treatment.
+Some types of pacemaker can be controlled remotely by a specialist from your heart (cardiology) team during the treatment.
 When you finish your radiotherapy, your heart specialist will continue to keep a close eye on you.

 - The best way of delivering the amount of radiation prescribed